If you did not migrate your account yet, visit https://idp-portal-info.suse.com/

 Installing alsa-firmware on openSUSE

-To see if you have alsa-firmware installed, type in a konsole/xterm:
+To see if you have alsa-firmware installed, type the following command in a terminal:

 and if you get:

-After alsa-firmware is installed, restart your machine, or otherwise make sure the kernel's sound modules are reloaded, because rcalsasound won't do this itself.
-Check your sound (see STEP-1 below), and if need be, start the ALSA service with the command below, type in a konsole/xterm:
+After alsa-firmware is installed, restart your machine, or otherwise make sure the kernel's sound modules are reloaded.
+Check your sound (refer 'How to test your sound' below), and if need be, restart the ALSA service with the command below, via a terminal:

-A simple test to see if your sound works, is to open a konsole or xterm, and type or copy-paste:
+A simple test to see if your sound works, is to open a terminal, and type or copy-paste:

 speaker-test -Dplug:front -c2 -l5 -twav